hikyae/schedrem/README.md

 On Windows, you need to create a shortcut for the command:

 1. Open the Startup Folder:
     - Press Win + R, type `shell:startup`, and press Enter.

 2. Create a New Shortcut:
-   - Right-click inside the Startup folder, then select New > Shortcut.
+    - Right-click inside the Startup folder and select New > Shortcut.

 3. Enter the Shortcut Target:
-   - In the Location field, use PowerShell to run the command in hidden mode.
-Enter this command:
-     ```cmd
-     powershell -windowstyle hidden -command "schedrem"
-     ```
+    - In the location field, type `schedrem`.
+Its absolute path will be resolved automatically.
+    - Click **Next**.

+4. Name the Shortcut:
+    - Enter `schedrem` as the name.
+    - Click **Finish**.

 On macOS, you need to put a plist file as `~/Library/LaunchAgents/com.yourusername.schedrem.plist`: